wp-plugins/nextend-facebook-connect/readme.txt

 2. Our Social Connect plugins in the profile page for account linking

 == Changelog ==

+= 1.4.4 =
+* Modified login redirect issue for wp-login.php - author Michel Weimerskirch
+* Added fix redirect url support.
+If you leave it empty or "auto" it will try to redirect back the user to the last visited page.

+= 1.4.3 =
+* Facebook Certification bugfix

+= 1.4 =
+* Added Social button generator support

 = 1.3 =
 * Added linking option to the profile page, so an already registered user can easily link the profile with a Facebook profile.